DigitPaint/roger/doc/templating.md

 ## Layouts

 Layouts are basically "wrap" templates.
 The layout will wrap around the rendered template.
 In the template front-matter you define what layout it should use by setting the `layout` key.
+See the example below.

-### An example
+### Basic layout example

 #### html/template.html.erb
 ```erb